awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-cakephp-tutorial.md

 ## Prerequisites<a name="php-cakephp-tutorial-prereqs"></a>

-This tutorial assumes that you have some knowledge of basic Elastic Beanstalk operations and the Elastic Beanstalk console\.
+This tutorial assumes you have knowledge of the basic Elastic Beanstalk operations and the Elastic Beanstalk console\.
 If you haven't already, follow the instructions in [Getting started using Elastic Beanstalk](GettingStarted.md) to launch your first Elastic Beanstalk environment\.

 To follow the procedures in this guide, you will need a command line terminal or shell to run commands\.
-Commands are shown in listings preceded by a prompt symbol \($\) and the name of the current directory, when appropriate:
+Commands are shown in listings preceded by a prompt symbol \($\) and the name of the current directory, when appropriate\.

 ```
 ~/eb-project$ this is a command